PHYSICAL THERAPY FOR HIP PAIN

 Despite the hip joint’s durability, the hip joint can still be prone to injury.
 Hip cartilage can wear down from bad body mechanics and a chronically tight hip, or from repetitive damaging activities.
 Additionally, muscles and tendons of the hips can get overused - or for frail and osteoporotic patients, the neck of the femur can fracture after a fall.
 Any of these injuries can cause hip pain to develop.

-The following are a few of the conditions we see at Stride Strong PT, but we also treat a myriad of other hip pain conditions like osteoarthritis or rehab after total hip replacements.
-Whatever your condition, it is first and foremost that you describe the location of your pain to your therapist and include a history of the activities you were largely participating in – even as a young adult.
-Also it is important to let your PT know whether you were born breached (i.e. feet first instead of head first) as this could give us a hint as to the cause and prognosis of recovery.
+The following are a few of the conditions we see at Stride Strong Portland Area PT Clinics, but we also treat a myriad of other hip pain conditions like osteoarthritis or rehab after total hip replacements.
+Whatever your condition, it is first and foremost that you describe the location of your pain to your therapist and include a history of the activities you were largely participating in - even as a young adult.
+Also it is important to let your PT know whether you were born breached (i.e., feet first instead of head first) as this could give us a hint as to the cause and prognosis of recovery.

 Hip Flexor Strain Treatment